About FCMAT

 The Fiscal Crisis and Management Assistance Team’s (FCMAT’s) primary mission is to help California’s local TK-14 educational agencies identify, prevent and resolve financial, operational and data management challenges by providing management assistance and professional learning opportunities.
 FCMAT’s services are used not just to help avert fiscal crisis, but to promote sound financial practices, support the training and development of chief business officials, and help to create efficient organizational operations.
 FCMAT’s data management services are used to help local educational agencies (LEAs) meet state reporting responsibilities, improve data quality, and inform instructional program decisions.

-When a request or assignment is received, FCMAT works closely with the LEA to define the scope of work, assemble a team, conduct on-site fieldwork and provide a written report with findings and recommendations to help identify and resolve issues, overcome challenges and plan for the future.
+When a request or assignment is received, FCMAT works closely with the requestor to define the scope of work, then it assembles a team to conduct on-site fieldwork and provide a written report with findings and recommendations to help identify and resolve issues, overcome challenges and plan for the future.

-FCMAT’s support has evolved based on the changing needs of TK-14 LEAs and the implementation of major educational reforms.
+FCMAT’s support has grown and evolved based on the changing needs of TK-14 LEAs and the implementation of major educational reforms.

-FCMAT continues to develop and provide numerous publications, software tools, workshops and professional learning opportunities to help LEAs operate more effectively and fulfill their fiscal oversight and data management responsibilities.
-The California School Information Services (CSIS) division of FCMAT assists the California Department of Education with the implementation of the California Longitudinal Pupil Achievement Data System (CALPADS).
-CSIS also hosts and maintains the Ed-Data website (www.ed-data.org) and provides technical expertise to the Ed-Data partnership: the California Department of Education, EdSource and FCMAT.
+FCMAT continues to develop and provide numerous publications, products and tools, workshops and professional learning opportunities to help LEAs operate more effectively and fulfill their fiscal oversight and data management responsibilities.
+The California School Information Services (CSIS) division of FCMAT assists the California Department of Education with the development, implementation, maintenance and training of the California Longitudinal Pupil Achievement Data System (CALPADS) and the Standardized Account Code Structure (SACS) software system.
+CSIS also hosts and maintains the Ed-Data website (www.ed-data.org) and is a key contributor to the governance and planning of the new cradle-to-career data system.

 Overseeing the establishment of policies for the team is the FCMAT Board of Directors.
-The board is comprised of one county superintendent and one district superintendent from each of the state’s 11 service regions, the Chancellor of the Community College or his or her designee, and one member of a community college district governing board chosen by the chancellor.
+The board is composed of one county superintendent and one district superintendent from each of the 11 service regions, the chancellor of the community college or his or her designee, and one member of a community college district governing board chosen by the chancellor.
 The board also includes a representative of the California Department of Education (CDE), California Collaborative for Educational Excellence (CCEE), and the charter school community.
 The board meets quarterly to set policies and to monitor FCMAT’s progress.
 Each year FCMAT submits an annual report to the FCMAT Board of Directors, the Senate Budget Subcommittee, and the Assembly Budget Subcommittee.
 The annual report summarizes the team’s work during the previous fiscal year, as well as any new developments or activities.

 FCMAT was created by Assembly Bill (AB) 1200 in 1991 to help LEAs meet and maintain their financial obligations.
 AB 1200 also provided a framework for county offices of education and school districts to work together locally to improve fiscal procedures and accountability standards.